MagnaChain/MagnaChain-dev-master/contrib/rpm/README.md

 the release tarball.
 Most of these will reside in the `contrib` sub-directory.

 Sources 10-19 should be reserved for miscellaneous configuration files.
-Currently only `Source10` is used, for the example `celllink.conf` file.
+Currently only `Source10` is used, for the example `magnachain.conf` file.

 Sources 20-29 should be reserved for man pages.
 Currently only `Source20` through `Source23` are used.